Home » Food and Drinks » Budget-Friendly Beef Hash Recipe

 Beef Hash Your Way

 After you try my recipe, feel free to change things up to suit your family’s taste.
-If like a hint of sweetness, add a tablespoon of honey or sugar.
+If you like a hint of sweetness, add a tablespoon of honey, sugar, or maple syrup.
 For a spicy meal, add sriracha or cayenne.
 Or completely change the flavor by adding barbecue sauce.
 It’s all good!

 Yield: 4 servings